 Commenter “M” at Marginal Revolution asks, “Looks like some trend of lower ratios in richer European states.
 Prison as a luxury good sustained by richer states, and US ‘over’ imprisonment (partially) explained by high US wealth?”

 It’s not a bad guess, and, in some sense, incarceration is a luxury because it’s a vastly more expensive way to deter crime.
 So I thought I’d plot it out.
-M is not total imagining it, but the relationship is very weak.
+Eyeballing the European data, you can see that M is not total imagining it, but the relationship is very weak.

-The map hints at Europe’s typical north/south, east/west divisions, but GDP just doesn’t explain much (and that’s consistent with other research on incarceration).
+The map chart hints at Europe’s typical north/south, east/west divisions, but GDP just doesn’t explain much — and that’s consistent with other research on incarceration.
+(Relevant additional reading: “An empirical examination of institutions and cross‑country incarceration rates.”)

 Sources and Calculations